pdphilip/elasticlens/README.md

 **Note**: For embeds the `$whereRelatedField`, `$equalsLocalField`, `$query` parameters are optional.

-- `$whereRelatedField` is the `foreignKey` & `$equalsLocalField` is the `localKey` and they will be inferred from the relationship if not provided.
+- `$whereRelatedField` is the `foreignKey`, and `$equalsLocalField` is the `localKey`; if they are not provided, they will be inferred from the relationship.
-- `$query` is a closure that allows you to customize the query for the related model.
+- `$query` is a closure that allows you to customise the query for the related model.

 ### Embedded Relationship Builder Methods: